AtomicReact/AtomicReact/docs/HotReloadClass.md

 HotReload.reload()
 ```
 * **Description:**
-Send Atomic recompile and refresh all web clients
+Send all [Atomic Class](AtomicClass) using the HotReload recompile and refresh all web clients
 * **Params:** void

 ---